 Potential Activity Centre Expansion: Expansion on site will require reduction in car parking area.
 No potential for further expansion on adjacent sites, as activity centre is either bound by road or abuts recent residential developments.
+In April 2020, the City approved additions and improvements to the Edinburgh Road NAC which would take the site to approximately 5000m2 retail floorspace.
 Refer to Appendix 5 for opportunities and issues mapping.